The Ultimate Lobster Mushroom Recipe (Plus 2 Bonus Ones)

 How could we resist sharing a classic recipe for lobster meat that uses lobster mushrooms instead?

-When it comes to the lobster mushroom, it is one of those strange treats that nature in all her weirdness has created and our tastebuds happily benefit from.
+When it comes to the lobster mushroom, it is one of those strange treats that nature, in all her weirdness, has created, and our tastebuds happily benefit from.

 If you make any of these tasty dishes, be sure to share some photos and tag us on Instagram or Facebook!